MerosCrypto/Meros/docs/Protocol/Merit.md

 The "contents" has leaves for both Transactions and the Elements included in a Block.
 Each leaf representing a Transaction is simply defined as the Transaction hash.
 Each leaf representing an Element is defined as `Blake2b-384(prefix + element.serialize())`, where the prefix is the same one used to create the Element's signature.

-The "verifiers" has one leaf per Transaction, where each leaf is `Blake2b(verifierNickName1 + verifierNickName2 + ... + verifierNickNameN)`.
+The "verifiers" has one leaf per Transaction, where the n-th leaf is of the Verification Packet for the n-th Transaction, defined as `Blake2b(packet.serialize())`.

 A BlockHeader's signature and hash are defined as follows: